bnema/Matrixified_404/README.md

 ## License

 This project is licensed under the Apache 2.0 License.
-The original matrix effect, also known as "Matrix digital rain" or "Matrix code," was popularized by the 1999 science fiction film "The Matrix" directed by the Wachowski siblings and created by visual effects supervisor John Gaeta and his team at Manex Visual Effects.

-My additions such as animation font variant, icons and color scheme are original works created by me, and not associated with the original matrix effect.
+The inspiration for this project comes from the iconic "Matrix code" effect popularized by the 1999 science fiction film "The Matrix" directed by the Wachowski siblings and created by visual effects supervisor John Gaeta and his team at Manex Visual Effects.
+However, my additions such as animation font variant, icons and color scheme are original works created by me, and not associated with the original matrix effect.
 If anyone wishes to use this idea, please credit me and link to this repository.

 ## Author